Barindermeet Singh Pahra

 Barindermeet Singh Pahra (born 8 January 1981) is an Indian politician and a member of INC. In 2017, he was elected as the member of the Punjab Legislative Assembly from Gurdaspur.

 Constituency

 Singh Pahra represents the Gurdaspur.
 Singh Pahra won the Gurdaspur on an INC ticket, Singh Pahra beat the member of the Punjab Legislative Assembly Gurbachan Singh Babbehali of the SAD by over 28956 votes.

 Political Party

 Singh Pahra is from the INC and he is also the MLA of Gurdaspur.

+Assets and liabilities declared during elections

+During the 2022 Punjab Legislative Assembly election, he declared Rs.
+1,85,28,272 as an overall financial asset and Rs.
+85,95,085 as financial liability.

 MLA

 The Aam Aadmi Party gained a strong 79% majority in the sixteenth Punjab Legislative Assembly by winning 92 out of 117 seats in the 2022 Punjab Legislative Assembly election.
 MP Bhagwant Mann was sworn in as Chief Minister on 16 March 2022.